MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

 I recently dug into a previously unfamiliar part of Linux, the bootloader.

 ## Preamble, Security keys
-I got some [Yubikeys](https://www.yubico.com/) lately.
+I got some [Yubikeys](https://www.yubico.com/) recently.
 Yubikeys are security keys, which essentially is a fancy name for a drive (USB in this case) created to store secrets securely.

 Some secrets that are loaded into the key cannot escape at all, they can even be created on the key, never having seen